microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

 If desired, it is also possible to define new sub-modes of a given mode using `WithToggledModes` in the callback.

 The ability to recursively defined column variants within a mode makes it possible to define arbitrarily complex trees of column variants.
-For a better user experience, it is recommended to have no more than 2 levels of possible column variants; if you are considering adding more, you should consider adding new columns instead.
+For a better user experience, it is recommended to limit the number of levels of column variants; if your column has a complex tree of variants, you should consider creating new columns instead.